valosekj/ai-typing-assistant/README.md

 # AI powered typing assistant with Ollama

+ℹ️ This is a fork of the https://github.com/patrickloeber/ai-typing-assistant.
+This version works for English (`F9`) and Czech (`F10`).

 A script that can run in the background and listen to hotkeys, then uses a Large Language Model to fix the text.
 Less than 100 lines of code.

 Inspired by this tweet: